AGGuerrero201/meallensai_showcase/README.md

 ## Overview
 MealLensAI is an AI powered nutrition tracker with a built in trainer client hub.
 Users snap a photo of a meal to get instant macro estimates and save entries to a daily log.
 Trainers view client logs in real time and can adjust targets without spreadsheets or manual check ins.

+## Quick Start
+This is a read only showcase.
+App source is private.
+This repo includes schema snippets, policy examples, and a demo walkthrough.

+1. Browse the screenshots below
+2. Review schema and policies in `snippets/`
+3. Watch the short demo
+4. Read the case study at the end

 ## Problem
 Manual food logging is slow and often inaccurate.
 Trainers struggle to monitor client intake because most apps are built only for individuals, not coaching workflows.